drewhendrickson/gae-experiment-base/README.md

 #### If you change the data being written:

-1. you'll have to re-create the download data file (bulkloader.yaml)
+- you'll have to re-create the download data file (bulkloader.yaml)

 ```
 appcfg.py create_bulkloader_config --filename=bulkloader.yaml --url=http://<app_name>.appspot.com/_ah/remote_api
 ```

-Then set the line in the new bulkloader.yaml `connector:` to `connector: csv`
+- Then set the line in the new bulkloader.yaml `connector:` to `connector: csv` and set the delimiter to tab-based.

-# Notes about the experiment code

-### How does the experiment code work?

-Different sections of the experiment call each other in sequence.
-Currently the order is:
-1. collect demographics information
-2. provide instructions
-3. test instruction comprehension
-4. for each block within the experiment:
-        - display training trials
-        - display test trials
-5. display thank you message and feedback for MTurk users

-### Notes for modifying the experiment code
-- all locations in experiment.js where the slider is referenced are marked with a comment SLIDER comment.
-- all locations in experiment.js where between-subject conditions are referenced are marked with CONDITION comment.